sackio/grimoire/README.md

 ### API Reference ###

-**createPage** - create a new Phantom page (essentially a new session).
+**createPage**(options) - create a new Phantom page (essentially a new session).
 The page will include a `uuid` property which can be passed to the web server to retrieve this specific page/session at any point.
   Options:
   * user_agent - pass a specific user agent.
 Otherwise, the page picks a user agent from a list accessible at `UserAgents`
   * viewport: Optionally pass a viewport size object. i.e. `{'width': 2048, 'height': 16000}`.